IDMNYU/IdeationPrototypingSP21McDermott/Project3_Seatbelts.md

 # Project 3.
 Designing “Seat belts” for Technology (Individual, or Groups of 2)

 “Every new technology offers an opportunity to ask if it serves our human purposes.
 From there begins the work of making technology better serve these purposes.
-It took generations to get nutrition labels on food; it took generations to get speed limits on roads and seat belts and air bags into cars…In the case of communications technology, we have just begun.
+It took generations to get nutrition labels on food; it took generations to get speed limits on roads and seat belts and air bags into cars…In the case of communications technology, we have just begun."
 - Turkle, Sherry.
 Reclaiming conversation: The power of talk in a digital age.
 Penguin, 2016.

 Sherry Turkle has said that users will eventually have to demand “seat belts,” for social media technologies–– safety measures that may require activism before they are implemented, parallel to consumer calls for safety measures from the automotive industry in the 1950’s and 1960’s.
 The question is, what form will “seat belts” for digital and connected technologies take?
 Further, how might the "seat belts" question reoccur, in other contexts?